jerryq0101/csgo-mkt-may/README.md

 I learned the most about handling rate limits while creating this script.
 Here's a list of all possible [status codes](https://www.webfx.com/web-development/glossary/http-status-codes/)

-Full disclaimer here, as I have only encountered a 429 error while running the script (assuming that I do have a correct API key), I wrote the script to handle such a scenario only: via delays.
+Full disclaimer here, as I have only encountered a 429 error while running the script (assuming that there is a valid API key), I wrote the script to handle such a scenario only: via delays.
 * 429 is the api rate exceeded error

 This was handled by the `function delay(ms)` that would initialize a new promise that contained a `setTimeout(() => resolve, ms)` to artificially delay the entire NodeJS program.
-This works because by design of `fetchData()` and other functions that interact with MongoDB being `async`, it's effectively a synchronous program that waits for execution of `delay(some ms)`.
+This works because by design of `fetchData()` and other functions that interact with MongoDB being `async`.
+This resulted in effectively a synchronous program that waits for execution of `delay(some ms)`.
 <br />
 <br />

 ### Setting up AWS

 EC2 SSH
-1. Log on to AWS and have a credit card (charged 1 dollar to make an account)
+1. Log on to AWS and have a credit card
 2. Create an Linux/Ubuntu EC2 instance through their interface
     * In the key pair I chose to get a RSA .pem key
     * Also a security group that aallowed SSH traffic from the anywhere